 Our discussions will be unified by our focus on the social and political function of film.
 This course is intended to provide an opportunity for students to explore the diverse historical uses of film – and to sharpen their own skills of visual analysis – along with an overview of major themes in 20th-century European history.
 Through our explorations of key moments in the recent European past, we will consider broader questions of citizenship and identity in modern political life.

+The syllabus (with weekly reading schedule) is available on the Canvas Modules.
 We will read texts such as Art Spiegelman's Maus II: And Here My Troubles Began.
 Films will include early French films by Georges Melies, Jean Renoir's Grand Illusion, Sergei Eisenstein's Ten Days that Shook the World, Leni Riefenstahl's Triumph of the Will, Michael Verhoeven's Nasty Girl, Billy Wilder's One, Two, Three, Gillo Pontecorvo's Battle of Algiers, Richard Lester's Hard Day's Night, and Matthieu Kassovitz's Hate.
 Assignments will include a midterm, an exam, and a 7-8 page paper based on the readings and films.

 This is an unusual year, and I know that many of you are facing unprecedented challenges.
 Please do not hesitate to contact me if I can help in any way, even if just by listening.
 The Department of History has also compiled the following guide to resources to help with a variety of issues, from financial to emotional: https://history.washington.edu/student-resources-times-need